01 Dec Home Design for ADHD & Best Practices

 To learn more about how objects and cues help direct our behavior, read The Psychology of Everyday Things (1988) written by Donald Norman, a cognitive scientist and usability engineer.
 Or check out the 2013 revised and expanded version of this informative and entertaining book, now called The Design of Everyday Things.

 Dr. Brenda S. Miles, C.Psych. is a clinical paediatric neuropsychologist and award-winning author.
 Her blog, Psych 4 Thought, explores topics in psychology and psychiatry and offers 4 strategies for parents and teachers to try at home and school.
-At The Possibilities Clinic, Dr. Miles offers psychoeducational and neuropsychology assessments, memory and executive functioning intervention for children and teens, and consultation for parents and teachers.
+At The Possibilities Clinic, Dr. Miles offers psychoeducational assessments, memory and executive functioning intervention for children and teens, and consultation for parents and teachers.